quorum1/governance/docs/financial-model.md

 - **Investment Rounds:** A list of investment rounds, including for each:
     - **Round Organizers:** A list of at least two partners who serve as the approvers for the round's design and the overall managers of the round.
 The organizers must come to full consensus in their decisions unless otherwise specified.
-    - **Included Cohorts:** Which rev token cohorts are available for sale in the round.
+    - **Included Cohorts:** Which rev token cohorts are available for issuing in the round.
     - **Informal Investment Guidelines:** If applicable, any guidelines around how informal investments should be managed and approved.
 By default, the round organizers are responsible for approving informal investments.
     - **Rev Point Plan:** Defines how the rev points are to be allocated, in alignment with the [Rev Point Pools & Plans](#rev-point-pools--plans) section.